 Who is not fascinated by living in a house that is built on a tree?
 When you look at their pictures surrounded by tall trees with birds flying around, you are bound to go into a dream state.
-My dream to stay in a tree house came true when Pugdundee safaris invited me to experience them at their luxury tree house resort – Pench Tree Lodge on the edge of Pench National Park.
+My dream to stay in one such house came true when Pugdundee safaris invited me to experience them at their luxury resort – Pench Tree Lodge on the edge of Pench National Park.
 Yes, it is the land of Mowgli and Jungle Book.
 It can not get better than this to experience a treehouse living.

-Leisure destination – the modern day version of tree-house is a 19-20th CE creation.
+Leisure destination – the modern-day version of the treehouse is a 19-20th CE creation.
 It started in Europe, difficult to pinpoint where, when rich and famous started commissioning them for leisure.
-Today, there are professional companies who specialize in building tree-houses and tree house resorts.
-You can differentiate between various tree-houses by the way they are built, how you climb them etc.
+Today, there are professional companies who specialize in building them and such resorts.
+You can differentiate between various types of them by the way they are built, how you climb them etc.

-There are primarily two types of tree houses – one sitting on high stilts around a tree and other built around the tree trunk.
+There are primarily two types of them – one sitting on high stilts around a tree and other built around the tree trunk.
 Former is obviously more popular and reliable.

 Pench Tree Lodge – Living in a Luxury Treehouse

-We reached The Pench Tree Lodge – the tree house resort of Pugdundee safaris quite late at night.
-We were welcomed with a fair bit of instructions like no food in the tree house, no stepping out alone after sunset.
-As the staff guided us to our tree house through a path surrounded by grasslands, we could hear the jungle all around.
-We climbed almost two floors on the wooden staircase to reach our tree house.
-This being a luxury tree house had everything we would need.
+We reached The Pench Tree Lodge – the resort of Pugdundee safaris quite late at night.
+We were welcomed with a fair bit of instructions like no food in the room, no stepping out alone after sunset.
+As the staff guided us to our treehouse through a path surrounded by grasslands, we could hear the jungle all around.
+We climbed almost two floors on the wooden staircase to reach our room.
+This being a luxurious one had everything we would need.
 At night jungle could be felt only through the sounds mostly of crickets.

 Luxury Treehouse at Pench Tree Lodge by Pugdundee Safaris